A robust and skilled healthcare workforce is essential to the future sustainability of palliative care delivery.

 - Spiritual care

-Interprofessional palliative care competencies
+Interprofessional palliative care competency framework

 In March 2021, we received funding for phase 2 of the competency project, which seeks to develop standardized competency-based palliative care education for healthcare practitioners in Alberta.
 Our first objective was to identify Alberta-based interprofessional palliative care competencies.